redhat-performance/zathras/docs/test_config_files.md

 we drop everything but streams-wrapper and use "streams-wrapper"

-**os_supported**: What Operating Systems are supported. rhel, ubuntu, amazon or all.
+**os_supported**: What Operating Systems are supported. rhel, ubuntu, amazon, suse or all.

 **reboot_system**: This is for cloud systems, and will reboot the cloud system once it has been created.